Tpj-root/isro/Quiz_Assessment.md

 d.
 The ozone hole

-Ans: c.
+My_Ans: c.
 The solar wind

 Which of the following is the most energetic radiation in the electromagnetic spectrum?